jkerr321/programme-db-example/README.md

 TODO

 Form
-- TODOs
+- TODOs - create hidden toggle function
 - sort out footer - grid?
 - modal to push page down rather than up
 - on table view, if match is clicked on, do edit inline?
 - transition on show and hide
-- Set up website
 - readme
 - design logo